JohnG112358/Computer-Vision-Portfolio/README.md

-# Code Sample 1
-###  DALI 2024S - Machine Learning Track

-This repository contains my code sample for the 2024S DALI Application.
-After my 24W application, I wanted to learn more about computer vision as this was an area I had little prior expirience in.
-This repository contains three projects I completed in the process of learning key computer vision concepts.
+# Computer Vision Portfolio

+This repository contains a collection of projects I worked on to learn more about computer vision.

 ## Projects
 - MNIST Classifier: My first computer vision project.
 A simple CNN-based classifier for the MNIST fashion dataset.
 My goal for this project was to become familiar with CNNs and key computer vision concepts.